Bassoon: Popular music

 In conjunction with the use of electronic pickups and amplification, the instrument began to be used more somewhat in jazz and rock settings.
 However, the bassoon is still quite rare as a regular member of rock bands.
 Several 1960s pop music hits feature the bassoon, including "The Tears of a Clown" by Smokey Robinson and the Miracles (the bassoonist was Charles R. Sirard), "Jennifer Juniper" by Donovan, "59th Street Bridge Song" by Harpers Bizarre, and the oompah bassoon underlying The New Vaudeville Band's "Winchester Cathedral".
 From 1974 to 1978, the bassoon was played by Lindsay Cooper in the British avant-garde band Henry Cow.
 The Leonard Nimoy song "The Ballad of Bilbo Baggins" features the bassoon.
 In the 1970s it was played, in the British medieval/progressive rock band Gryphon, by Brian Gulland, as well as by the American band Ambrosia, where it was played by drummer Burleigh Drummond.
 The Belgian Rock in Opposition-band Univers Zero is also known for its use of the bassoon.

 More recently, These New Puritans's 2010 album Hidden makes heavy use of the instrument throughout; their principal songwriter, Jack Barnett, claimed repeatedly to be "writing a lot of music for bassoon" in the run-up to its recording.
 The rock band Better Than Ezra took their name from a passage in Ernest Hemingway's A Moveable Feast in which the author comments that listening to an annoyingly talkative person is still "better than Ezra learning how to play the bassoon", referring to Ezra Pound.

 British psychedelic/progressive rock band Knifeworld features the bassoon playing of Chloe Herrington, who also plays for experimental chamber rock orchestra Chrome Hoof.

 Fiona Apple featured the bassoon in the opening track of her 2004 album Extraordinary Machine.

 In 2016, the bassoon was featured on the album Gang Signs and Prayers by UK "grime" artist Stormzy.
 Played by UK bassoonist Louise Watson, the bassoon is heard in the tracks "Cold" and "Mr Skeng" as a complement to the electronic synthesizer bass lines typically found in this genre.

-Appearance in television

-The Cartoon Network animated series Over the Garden Wall features a bassoon in episode 6 entitled "Lullaby in Frogland", where the main character is encouraged to play the bassoon to impress a group of frogs.

-The character Jan Bellows in the Hulu series Only Murders in the Building is a professional bassoonist.